TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReadmeFile.rst

 Full documentation contains both a :file:`README.rst` and a :file:`Documentation/Index.rst` file.
-To avoid redundancy in both places, the :file:`README.rst` in this case usually contains only a summary and links to all aspects of the project, i.e. the VCS repository, the published documentation and - if available - the TYPO3 Extension Repository (TER) page to guide the reader to the next steps.
+To avoid redundancy in both places, the :file:`README.rst` in this case usually contains only a summary and links to all aspects of the project, i.e. the :abbr:`VCS (Version Control System)` repository, the published documentation and - if available - the TYPO3 Extension Repository (TER) page to guide the reader to the next steps.
 This could be for
 example: